-The main variables are whether there are poor returns in the early years – how bad they are, and for how many years.
-Obviously, the lower returns and/or the longer the duration of a market slump in the early years of retirement, the greater the risk in the long term.
-In contrast, a few bad years toward the end of your life may be irrelevant since you have probably had enough to live on up to that point and you will probably still outlive your money.
+The main variables are poor returns in the early years – how bad they are, and how many years.
+The lower returns and/or the longer the duration of a market slump in the early years of retirement, the greater the risk in the long term.
+In contrast, a few bad years toward the end of your life may be irrelevant since you have probably had enough to live on up to that point, and you will probably still outlive your money.

 So, what can you do?

-Perhaps like some of you, I am in the “vulnerable” period – the five years or less before requirement.
+Perhaps like some of you, I am in the "vulnerable" period – the five years or less before retirement.
 So, I have been thinking about this, even though the stock market has not been unusually volatile lately.
-The greater concern may be a major geopolitical or macroeconomic event that causes the markets to fall precipitously, especially as stocks are at such rarified heights right now, and then take a long, slow road to recovery.
+The more significant concern may be a major geopolitical or macroeconomic event that causes the markets to fall precipitously, especially as stocks are at such rarified heights right now and then take a long, slow road to recovery.
 Remember, the risk is not a single bad year (you can usually recover from that rather quickly) but several bad years in a row resulting in major losses early in retirement.

 As previously noted, I reduced my overall stock allocation in the last year and I am currently under 30%.
 I am not necessarily suggesting you do the same – I did what I think is right for me as I am currently almost 65 years old.
 But if you are heavy in stocks, you may want to consider reducing your allocation, especially if you are in the "high vulnerability zone," i.e., one to three years from retirement.